 In February 2020, Uganda registered its first case of COVID-19.
 Since then, the disruption of supply chains caused widespread food shortages, especially in last-mile rural villages in Uganda.
 Smallholder farmers and other local producers lost all contact they had with local markets and customers as well as other potential producers.
 Inevitably, this resulted in a cycle of food insecurity, and the loss of savings and productive assets in an effort to survive.

 “COVID-19 is a disease that broke out and did not have treatment.
 The government advised us to stay home.
 Taxis, motorcycles, and bicycles were not allowed to carry any passengers.
-S Markets were equally closed and we had nowhere to get food,” –Emmanuel Barekye LC Chairperson of Kazindiro Village, Rubanda District expressed.
+Markets were closed and we had nowhere to get food,” –Emmanuel Barekye LC Chairperson of Kazindiro Village, Rubanda District expressed.

 Raising The Village (RTV), introduced its ‘Ready To Eat’ (RTE) initiative to address this food and financial insecurity problem partner households were facing.
 Each family was given a sustainable food supply with at least 1 nutritious meal per day over 12 months through the Ready-to-Eat garden boxes, with each kit consisting of a variety of 150 vegetable seedlings designed to maximize a 5×5 metre garden, or fill existing household items such as jerry cans or old sacks.
 Crops were ready to harvest within 3-4 weeks post distribution.
 The recipients were also trained and provided with good agronomic practices knowledge like applying organic manure and pesticides, planting in line, spacing and weeding.